 A county in Michigan.

-Van Lear Black was laid down under a Maritime Commission contract (MCE hull 2416) on 21 December 1943 at Baltimore, Md., by Bethlehem-Fairfield Shipyard; launched on 21 January 1944; sponsored by Mrs. Van Lear Black; acquired by the Navy under a bareboat charter on 7 August 1944; renamed Allegan and designated AK-225 on 12 August 1944; converted for naval service at Baltimore by the Maryland Drydock Co.; and commissioned on 21 September 1944, Lt.
-Comdr.
+Van Lear Black was laid down under a Maritime Commission contract (M. C. E. Hull 2416) on 21 December 1943 at Baltimore, Md., by Bethlehem-Fairfield Shipyard; launched on 21 January 1944; sponsored by Mrs. Van Lear Black; acquired by the Navy under a bareboat charter on 7 August 1944; renamed Allegan and designated AK-225 on 12 August 1944; converted for naval service at Baltimore by the Maryland Drydock Co.; and commissioned on 21 September 1944, Lt.
+Cmdr.
 J. Huling in command.

 Allegan operated in Philippine waters in and Samar through late January 1945, discharging cargo and assembling pontoons.
 She successfully carried out this assignment despite being subjected to frequent enemy air attacks.
 The ship left the Philippines on 23 January and shaped a course for the west coast of the United States.
 She paused en route at Manus, Admiralty Islands, on 30 January; then sailed on for California and reached San Pedro on 23 February.
 There, she took on board another cargo of pontoons and got underway again on 9 March bound for Okinawa.

-Allegan departed Okinawa on 5 August, bound for Pearl Harbor, Hawaii, via Saipan.
+Allegan departed Okinawa on 5 August 1945, bound for Pearl Harbor, Hawaii, via Saipan.
 She arrived in Hawaiian waters on 26 August, and stood out two days later for San Francisco, Calif.
 The vessel reached San Francisco Bay on 5 September and, after a period of voyage repairs, got underway again on 6 October bound for Hampton Roads, Va.
 After retransiting the Panama Canal, Allegan reached Norfolk on the 27th.
-She was decommissioned at Portsmouth, Va., on 15 November 1945; was returned to the War Shipping Administration a week later, and her name was struck from the Navy list on 28 November 1945.
+She was decommissioned at Portsmouth, Va., on 15 November 1945; was returned to the War Shipping Administration three days later [18 November 1945] and entered the Reserve Fleet's berthing area at Lee Hall, Va., at noon that day.
+Allegan was stricken from the Navy list on 28 November 1945.

 Allegan received one battle star for her World War II service.